Monday, April 27, 2026

 Sponsor: CLA Member

-Presenter: Ariela McCaffrey, CT State Three Rivers
+Presenter: Ariela McCaffrey, CT State Community College Three Rivers

 Using a trauma-informed framework, we will discuss ways to help student workers develop empathy and self-awareness and build a workplace culture of collaboration and inclusion.
 In this workshop, participants will use case studies, sample documents and discussion to develop a student employment program that teaches emotional intelligence skills for professional and personal growth.